MRDGH2821/Words-Per-Minute/README.md

 # Word Per Minute!

- This program lets you flash a paragraph, word by word; in full screen!
+This program lets you display a paragraph, word by word; in full screen!

 In simple words -